imixs/imixs-adapters/imixs-adapters-ldap/README.md

 	(samAccountName=%u)

-## Adapt LDAP Profile
+## The LDAPProfileEvent

-The LdapLookupService sends a CDI Event (org.imixs.workflow.ldap.LDAPProfileEvent).
+The LdapLookupService sends the CDI Event 'org.imixs.workflow.ldap.LDAPProfileEvent'.
 This event can be observed by CDI classes to adapt the content of a fetched ldap user profile.

 See the following example: